 1. Drink More Water (With a Pinch of Unrefined Salt)

-Hydration is essential, especially when you are on the ketogenic diet.
-If you don’t drink enough water while you are on the ketogenic diet, you can easily become dehydrated and experience adverse effects.
+Hydration is essential, especially when you are restricting carbs.
+If you don’t drink enough water while you are on the ketogenic diet, you can quickly become dehydrated and experience adverse effects.

-All it takes is a water loss of 2% of your body weight to impair physical performance and a water loss of 2.8% of your bodyweight to impair cognitive function.
-This amount of water can easily be lost in the first 5 days of the ketogenic diet, causing most of the keto flu symptoms in those who don’t stay hydrated.
+All it takes is a water loss of 2% of your bodyweight to impair physical performance and a water loss of 2.8% of your bodyweight to impair cognitive function.
+This amount of water can easily be lost in the first 5 days of the ketogenic diet, causing keto flu symptoms in those who don’t stay hydrated.

 The best way to remedy keto flu is by drinking more water with unrefined salt in it.
 But how much should you drink?
 Researchers Popkin, D’Anci, and Rosenberg dug through the data on hydration and came up with these suggestions: